 TREND AND CONTINUITY OF TREND - The Turner Capital investment strategy is predicated on the assumption that market and equity trends tend to stay on trend more than they change trend.
 Therefore, the methodology relies on the mathematical likelihood that a trend will remain reasonably constant until such time as the trend is detected as having reversed.

-Moving Into the Market - When the Turner Total Market Index moves from inside the Turner Band to either a bullish bias or a bearish bias, the manager of this portfolio model has the discretion to put 100% of capital to work.
+Moving Into the Market - When the slope of the Turner Total Market Index is either in a bullish trend or a bearish trend, the manager of this portfolio model has the discretion to put up to 100% of capital to work; bull-biased investments in bull-trending markets and bear-biased investments in bear-trending markets.

 Minimum Account Size - $50,000